South Lake Union Streetcar: Ridership

 Streetcar ridership began with a daily average of 950 passengers in early 2008, increasing to an average of 1,300 by the end of the year for a total of 413,000 passengers.
 Usage of the streetcar increased as development in South Lake Union progressed and large employers like Amazon moved to the area.
 Ridership increased by 15 percent from 2009 to 2010 and reached the half-million milestone; the line reached its highest-ever ridership levels in 2013, carrying a total of 760,900 passengers and averaging 2,600 on weekdays with peaks of over 3,000 during the summer months.
 Ridership has declined since 2014 to below 2,000 daily passengers, in part due to schedule unreliability and the introduction of increased bus service along the Westlake Avenue corridor in 2016.
 By 2021, daily ridership on the streetcar had declined to 300 passengers due to the effects of the COVID-19 pandemic.
-The South Lake Union line carried 236,121 total passengers in 2023 and ridership is estimated at 500 daily passengers as of early 2024.
+The South Lake Union line carried 222,592 total passengers in 2024 and ridership was estimated at 500 daily passengers.